 Buccal Fat Removal Procedure

 The buccal fat removal surgery is a quick and painless procedure that is typically completed within one hour.
+The entire procedure is performed inside the mouth.
+No cuts or incisions are made on the face.
 Typically, the procedure is performed as follows:

 - Local anesthesia is administered to numb the procedure area.

 - An intravenous (IV) sedative is used to reduce preoperational anxiety.

 - A small intraoral (inside mouth) incision is made in the inner portion of each cheek near the 2nd upper molars.